charlysparks/ipfs-docs/docs/README.md

 ## Host your website on IPFS

 Protect yourself from single-point-of-failure risks and benefit from decentralized infrastructure by hosting your static website using IPFS.
-If you're new to IPFS, this is an excellent place to start learning how to build on the decentralized web.
+If you're new to IPFS, this is an excellent place to start learning how to build on the decentralized web with us.

 [Start the tutorial →](how-to/websites-on-ipfs/single-page-website.md)